m1taka/SportsNews/README.md

 # SportsNews
-An ASP.NET MVC Project which provide sports news around the world
+An ASP.NET MVC Project which provide sports news around the world.